Navigating the Path of Writing: Outline-guided Text Generation with Large Language Models: Introduction

-To address this, we propose \textbf{Writing Path}, a methodology designed to incorporate user requirements such as desired topic, textual flow, keyword inclusion, and search result integration into the writing process.
-Writing Path emphasizes the importance of systematic planning and a clear outline from the early stages of writing.
-Inspired by the structured writing plan of \citet{hayes1980identifying} and the reasoning path of \citet{wei2022chain}, the Writing Path collects ideas and creates outlines that encapsulate the user's intentions prior to producing the specific content rather than directly outputting the final text.
+To address this, we propose \textbf{WritingPath}, a methodology designed to incorporate user intentions such as desired topic, textual flow, keyword inclusion, and search result integration into the writing process.
+WritingPath emphasizes the importance of systematic planning and a clear outline from the early stages of writing.
+Inspired by the structured writing plan of \citet{hayes1980identifying} and the reasoning path of \citet{wei2022chain}, the WritingPath collects ideas and creates outlines that encapsulate the user's intentions before generating the final text.
 Furthermore, the initial outlines are further augmented with additional information through information browsing.
 Such a structured approach offers enhanced control over the text generation process and improves the quality of the content produced by LLMs.

-We also utilize a multi-aspect writing evaluation framework to assess the intermediate and final productions from the Writing Path, offering a way to evaluate the quality of free-form text \footnote{Free-form text generation focuses on creating diverse texts tailored to specific information and user intentions, unlike story generation, which develops narratives with cohesive plots and characters} without relying on reference texts.
-Taking into account that conventional Likert scales (1-5 point ratings) \cite{clark78c, hinkin1998brief} are inappropriate for evaluating creative tasks, particularly those related to writing \cite{chakrabarty2023art}, our evaluation framework aims to provide more precise and reliable assessments for the outlines and final texts.